ModifAmorphic/outward/ActionUI/README.md

 ***

 ## Latest Release ${PACKAGE_VERSION}
+- Stash Updates and Fixes
+  - Renamed section to "Storage" from "Stash".
+  - Added new option to settings to display item currency values in stash and character inventory.
   - Added "Move to Stash" button to item context menu.
+Button is only displayed when stash use is enabled.
+  - Added new "Open Stash" button in the character inventory to the right of the "Stash" label.
+Clicking opens the same Stash Panel that shown when opening a stash in a player home.
+  - Pressing Ctrl and Left Clicking on an item in the character's inventory (backpack or pouch) will now move it to the stash.
+  - Clicking on an item in the stash will now move it to the backpack or pouch.
   - Fix food decay in multiplayer.
 Client's will now have food decay based on the hosts configuration.
-Previously, food in client stashes was decaying at it's base rate, using neither client nor hosts stash configuration.
+    - Previously, food in client stashes was decaying at it's base rate, using neither client nor hosts stash configuration.
+- Durability Display fixes
   - Durability display should now track equipment when first loading, without needing to unequip and equip.
   - Fix for Durability Display not displaying after first save is loaded without switching gear.
+- Action Slots Updates and Fixes
+  - Added new "Hide Left Navigation" option in the Hotkey Settings menu that hides the UI element left of the hotbar which displays the current hotbar number and hotkeys.
+  - Action Slots will now be hidden with the rest of the HUD when "Show HUD" is disabled in Outward's setting menu.
+  - Empty Action Slots without a hotkey bound will now only show when the "Action UI" settings menu is open or Hotkeys are being assigned.
   - Action Slots no longer stop tracking stack counts after switching from keyboard to controller and back to keyboard.
   - Fix for Action UI settings not displaying correctly when Action Slots are disabled.
+- Equipment Set Fixes
   - Equipment sets should now unequip to stash correctly when hosting a game.
   - Several fixes for swapping between 2h and 1h weapon sets, or sets with empty slots.

 ## Release 1.1.2
   - Characters should no longer be stuck in a T-pose when joining another game.